ksheedlo/csci3155paper/paper.md

 Since the early working drafts of the spec, the concrete syntax for array comprehensions has seen little to no change.
-However, the abstract syntax has been significantly rewritten to make `ComprehensionFor` more flexible and to accomodate additional qualifiers.
+However, the abstract syntax has been significantly rewritten to make `ComprehensionFor` more flexible and to accommodate additional qualifiers.
 An early draft of the abstract syntax is shown
 below:

     ArrayComprehension: